secureblue/secureblue.github.io/content/POSTINSTALL-README.md

 - https://www.kicksecure.com/wiki/Dev/Strong_Linux_User_Account_Isolation#LD_PRELOAD
 - https://www.kicksecure.com/wiki/Root#Prevent_Malware_from_Sniffing_the_Root_Password

-> [!CAUTION]
-> If you do these steps out of order, it is possible to end up without the ability to administrate your system.
-You will not be able to use the [traditional GRUB-based method](https://linuxconfig.org/recover-reset-forgotten-linux-root-password) of fixing mistakes like this, either, as this will leave your system in a broken state.
-However, simply rolling back to an older snapshot of your system, should resolve the problem.
+{% include alert.html type='caution' content='If you do these steps out of order, it is possible to end up without the ability to administrate your system.
+You will not be able to use the <a href="https://linuxconfig.org/recover-reset-forgotten-linux-root-password">traditional GRUB-based method</a> of fixing mistakes like this, either, as this will leave your system in a broken state.
+However, simply rolling back to an older snapshot of your system, should resolve the problem.' %}
->

 1. `run0`
 2. `adduser admin`
 3. `usermod -aG wheel admin`